Steve's

 point, he would descend toward us, fussing and screaming blue murder.
 At first,

 we wondered if he would bite us as we grabbed him, but he never did.
-Back into
+He submitted

-the cage he went.
-He would eat almost anything we gave him, and we gave him a
+into the cage he went.
+He would eat almost anything we gave him, and we gave him

-bath from time to time in the lake.
-He was a very nice pet-- until one day a single
+a bath from time to time in the lake.
+He was a very nice pet-- until one day a

 So,